rcmckee/The-Organizers/README.md

 This is an open source series where infinite possibilities are possible and strongly encouraged.

-All of the stories in the series can be found at https://github.com/The-Organizers.
+All of the stories in the series can be found at https://www.gitbook.com/@the-organizers.

-The guidelines for the stories can be found below and the original story can be found in [The Conversation](The-Conversation.md).
+The guidelines for the stories can be found below and interpreted from the original story:  [The Conversation](The-Conversation.md).

 Guidelines: